Broadcasting colourings on trees. A combinatorial view: Abstract

 \section{Abstract}

 The broadcasting models on a $d$-ary tree $T$ arise in many contexts such as discrete mathematics, biology, information theory, statistical physics and computer science.
-In this paper we consider the $k$-colouring model where we assign a colour to the root of $T$ and the remaining vertices are coloured as follows: For each child of a vertex $v$ coloured $\sigma_v$, assign it a colour chosen uniformly at random among all the colours but $\sigma_v$.
-A basic question here is whether the information of the assignment of the root affects the distribution of the colourings of the leaves.
+We consider the $k$-colouring model, i.e. the root of $T$ is assigned an arbitrary colour and, conditional on this assignment, we take a random colouring of $T$.
+A basic question here is whether the information of the assignment at the root affects the distribution of the colourings at the leaves.
 This is the so-called {\em reconstruction/non-reconstruction problem}.
-It is well known that $d/\ln d$ is a threshold in the sense that \begin{itemize} \item if $k>(1+\epsilon)d/\ln d$, then the information of the colouring of the root vanishes as the height of the tree grows and it does not affect the distribution of the colourings of the leaves.

-\item if $k<(1-\epsilon)d/\ln d$, then the information of the colouring of the root affects the distribution of the colouring of the leaves regardless of the height of the tree. \end{itemize} Despite this threshold, there is no apparent {\em combinatorial} reason why such a result should be true.
-Searching for an explanation, we note that the above implies that for $k>(1+\epsilon)d/\ln d$ and two broadcasting processes that assign the root different colours the following holds: There is a coupling such that the probability of having vertices which take different colour assignments in the two processes reduces as we move away from the root.
+It is well known that $d/\ln d$ is a threshold function for this problem, i.e. \begin{itemize} \item if $k\geq (1+\epsilon)d/\ln d$, then the colouring of the root has a vanishing effect on the distribution of the colourings at the leaves, as the height of the tree grows \item if $k\leq (1-\epsilon)d/\ln d$, then the colouring of the root biases the distribution of the colouring of the leaves regardless of the height of the tree. \end{itemize} However, there is no apparent {\em combinatorial} reason why such a result should be true.

-The description of such a coupling, especially a combinatorial one, is a stronger statement than the reconstruction/non-reconstruction threshold.
-As it would provide evidence on {\em why} we have this very impressive phenomenon.
-Devising such a coupling calls for understanding a complex combinatorial problem and it is a non-trivial task to achieve for any $k<d$.
+When $k\geq (1+\epsilon)d/\ln d$, the threshold implies the following: We can {\em couple} two broadcasting processes that assign the root different colours such that the probability of having disagreement at the leaves reduces with their distance from the root.
+It is natural to perceive such coupling as a mapping from the colouring of the first broadcasting process to the colouring of the second one.
+In that terms, here, we study how can we have such a mapping ``combinatorially''.
+Devising a mapping where the disagreements vanish as we move away from the root turns out to be a non-trivial task to accomplish for any $k\leq d$.

-In this work we provide a coupling which has the aforementioned property for any $k>2d/\ln d$.
-Interestingly enough, the decisions that it makes are based on {\em local rules}, i.e. it considers only two successive levels of the tree.
-It should not be taken for granted that such a coupling is local for any $k$ down to $d/\ln d$.

-Finally, we relate the existence of such a coupling to sampling $k$-colourings of sparse random graphs, with expected degree $d$, for $k< d$.
+In this work we obtain a coupling which has the aforementioned property for any $k>3d/\ln d$, i.e. much smaller than $d$.
+Interestingly enough, the decisions that we make in the coupling are somehow {\em local}.
+It is not clear clear whether such a coupling should be local for any $k$ down to $d/\ln d$.
+Finally, we relate our result to sampling $k$-colourings of sparse random graphs, with expected degree $d$ and $k\leq d$.